Child safety tips to safeguard against molesters andKIDNAPPING

 • Get your child a Personal Security Alarm: a.k.a. noisemaker or screamer.
 An attacker won’t likely chase a noisy target.
 Attach the “pin-pull” type to a belt.
 Engrave your name and phone number on the back of it.

 • Never leave your young child unattended in parks or stores.
 If you get separated within a crowd of adults, crouch down and look for your child's feet – they’ll be easier to spot.
 If no luck, loudly yell "Help!
 My child is missing!"
 People will respond.
 Notify staff personnel immediately.

 • Never let your child stray away from you in public areas.
 If ever separated from you, make sure your child knows to go to a cashier, uniformed guard, or to a woman with children – and to never leave the area.
 If anyone is trying to take the child away, the child must make a huge commotion – yell, scream, knock over displays, etc. (see Child Kidnapping Escape).
 Also consider using a GPS Child Locator.
 I highly recommend these if used with the utmost discretion.
 Also see How to Keep Track of Your Kid at a Crowded Event and Use a 'Family Whistle' to Quickly Find Your Kid in a Crowd

 • Never leave your child unattended in a video arcade, movie theater, playground, toy store, or a car – especially with the keys in the ignition.

 • Don’t display your child’s name-tags to enable a stranger to more easily approach them.

 • Child molesters usually look for lone children.
-Never let your children be alone off their own property.
-(Some molesters are "bus trawlers" - they follow a school bus waiting for kids who get off alone.
-Overall, most molesters look for lone kids.)
+Some molesters are "bus trawlers" - they follow a school bus waiting for kids who get off alone.
+Overall, most molesters look for lone kids.

 • Older kids must always get your OK before going anywhere, getting into any car, or going into any home.
 They must phone you regularly and have a definite schedule.